Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/04-Polyphase-Channelizer/README.md

 [shell]% make all TARGET=hw
 ```

-The build process will generate the SD card image in the ```04-Polyphase-Channelizer/package/sd_card``` folder.
+The build process generates the SD card image in the ```04-Polyphase-Channelizer/package/sd_card``` folder.

 ## Estimating Power Using the Power Design Manager

 The Power Design Manager (PDM) is the new, next-generation power estimation platform designed to bring accurate and consistent power estimation capabilities to the largest Versal and AMD Kria™ SOM products.
 It is the preferred power estimation tool for the Versal product family.
-More information can be found on the [Power Design Manager (PDM)](https://www.xilinx.com/products/design-tools/power-design-manager.html) product page and in the Power Design Manager User Guide [(UG1556)](https://docs.amd.com/access/sources/dita/map?isLatest=true&ft:locale=en-US&url=ug1556-power-design-manager).
+You can find more information on the [Power Design Manager (PDM)](https://www.xilinx.com/products/design-tools/power-design-manager.html) product page and in the Power Design Manager User Guide [(UG1556)](https://docs.amd.com/access/sources/dita/map?isLatest=true&ft:locale=en-US&url=ug1556-power-design-manager).

 The PDM has three modes to estimate power:

-* **Manual Estimation Flow:** All device and design parameters including device part, design resources (AI Engine, PL and PS), clocks, toggle rate, etc. are input manually into the GUI.
+- **Manual Estimation Flow:** All device and design parameters including device part, design resources (AI Engine, PL and PS), clocks, toggle rate, etc. are input manually into the GUI.
-* **Import Compilation Flow**: The file generated from XPE or Vivado Report Power is imported into the PDM after compiling the design.
+- **Import Compilation Flow**: The file generated from XPE or Vivado Report Power is imported into the PDM after compiling the design.
-* **Import Simulation Flow**: The file generated from XPE or Vivado Report Power is imported into the PDM after simulating the design.
+- **Import Simulation Flow**: The file generated from XPE or Vivado Report Power is imported into the PDM after simulating the design.

 This example uses the **Import Compilation Flow** mode to perform a Vectorless Power Analysis as defined in the Vivado Design Suite User Guide: Power Analysis and Optimization [(UG907)](https://docs.amd.com/r/en-US/ug907-vivado-power-analysis-optimization/Vectorless-Power-Analysis).
 This estimate is refined by running a simulation of the AI Engine portion of the design and updating the initial estimate.